MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-pipelines.md

 * CI Scripts
 * CD Scripts

-The scripts are based on a cross-platform TeamsFx command line tool TeamsFx-CLI.
+The scripts are based on a cross-platform TeamsFx command-line tool TeamsFx-CLI.
 You can install it with `npm install -g @microsoft/teamsfx-cli` and follow the documentation to customize the scripts.

-You must set Azure and M365 credentials in your environment variables safely.
-For example, if you are using Github as your source code repository, you can use the Github Secrets to securely store your environment variables.
+You must set Azure and Microsoft 365 credentials in your environment variables safely.
+For example, if you are using GitHub as your source code repository, you can use the GitHub Secrets to securely store your environment variables.

 ## See also